Ninth Sunday after Pentecost, Year A

 Wrestle with God, receive the blessing.

 Downloads of full text, ready-to-print and use:

-This morning we the recounting of Jacob’s saga, his trials and tribulations.
+The scripture passage recounts Jacob’s saga, his trials and tribulations.

 Let us now turn to Jacob and ask him about his most recent problems and challenges, and how he is facing them.

 Jacob, with a crutch, limps out and takes a seat.

 Interviewer: Jacob, where have you been, and what have you been doing, lately?
 Last we heard you married Leah.

 Jacob: I have been staying at my Uncle Laban’s home in Haran.

 I ended up marrying the two sisters, Leah and Rachel.

 Between them and their maids, we have had eleven sons and a delightful daughter, Dinah.